THE STORY OF KING CHITRAKETU

 King Chitraketu was still in mourning.
 He therefore could not understand the essence of Maharishi’s address.
 But he was spellbound at the sight of them.
-Devrishi Narad who was accompanying Angiraj could understand, that Chitraketu’s intense love for his child will not go like this.
+Devrishi Narad who was accompanying Angiraj could understand that, Chitraketu’s intense love for his child will not go like this.
 So using his divya-shakti (divine-power) he attracted the soul of the child and as it came he said—‘See my son!
 They are your parents and they are mourning for you.
-So please get into your body, to make them happy and start enjoying the royal life as the son of the king.’
-And after this everyone out there clearly heard what the soul of the child had to say—
+So please get into your body, to make them happy and start enjoying the royal life, as the son of the king.’
+And, after this, everyone out there, clearly heard what the soul of the child had to say—

 ‘Devrishi they are my parents of which life?
 A soul does not have any parents, brothers or friends.
 Many a times I was their father and many times they were mine.
 Many a times they were my friends and even enemies.
 All these relations are because of your mortal body and as you leave your mortal remains behind, you also leave behind your relations.
-And then everyone is all by himself and has to suffer, as per his karmas.’
+And then, everyone is all by himself and has to suffer, as per his karmas.’

 The story is from our mythology and gives a very bold message.
 That beyond your mortal life it is only your karmas that go with you and you are all alone after death.
-So, insist on doing good deeds.
+So, always insist on doing good deeds.

 Share if you like it

 Translated by Kamlesh Tripathi

 Shravan Charity Mission is an NGO that works for poor children suffering from life threatening diseases.
 Should you wish to contribute for the cause the bank details are given below: